Overview

 Date formats

-Date values in the Orchestration Cluster API follow the RFC 3339 notation.
-This includes all requests and responses.
+Date values in the Orchestration Cluster REST API follow the RFC 3339 notation.
+This applies to all requests and responses.
 The endpoints validate requests and transform responses accordingly.

 Variables

-Variables in the Orchestration Cluster API are JSON objects, where the key
+Variables in the Orchestration Cluster REST API are JSON objects, where key

 specifies the variable value.